-US looks to get more cash from allies that host US troops
+US looks to get more cash from allies that host its troops

 - What is pancreatic cancer, the disease game show host Alex Trebek is battling?

-National Security Council spokesman Garrett Marquis is declining provide details on any ongoing deliberations.
-He says ensuring fairer burden-sharing has long been a U.S. goal.
+National Security Council spokesman Garrett Marquis said that getting U.S. allies to “increase their investment in our collective defense and ensure fairer burden-sharing” has been a long-standing U.S. goal.

+“The Administration is committed to getting the best deal for the American people,” Marquis said in a statement issued Friday.